sanchyalforn/ez_antibully/README.md

-# METICE IS MY LUV
+# Class Controller

 ## Inspiration
-Many of us , when we were just child we used to see so many situations that could be prevented if someone had the knowledge of the situation.
+Many of us, when we were just child we used to see so many situations that could be prevented if someone had the knowledge of the situation.

 ## What it does
 in a group of students.
 After answering a bunch of questions, we can visualize which student is seen as a leader for the rest of the group or which one is the person that